hoeck/typesafe-query-builder/README.md

 - support literal values in `sql` which are directly embedded into the sql string `sql.value(val: any)`
-- change to explicit selects (just querying or joining a table won't select any columns) bc its easy to have joined tables overwriting columns and creating the 'ambiguous column: id' postgres error
+- change to explicit selects (just querying or joining a table won't select any columns) bc its easy to have joined tables overwriting columns and creating the 'ambiguous column: id' postgres error by default do not select anything, explicitly use `select()`, `selectAll` or `selectWithout` to choose which columns to use
+- add custom join conditions, maybe: `joinWhereSql` and `leftJoinWhereSql` similar to `whereSql` to do joins like `FROM left JOIN right ON left.id = right.id AND right.removedAt IS NULL`
 - implement SUBSELECTS for `where` like
    ```
    query(Users).whereIn(Users.id, query(Items).whereSql(`${Item.type} = 'A'`).table().userId)